William F. Baker - Building The Tallest Sky Buster: Burj Dubai

 We are extremely proud and happy to have Mr. Baker on CE.
 Mr. Baker answered your questions.
 Check out our Small Talk with Mr. William (Bill) Baker:-

-CE: Sir, Burj Dubai is the tallest man made structure on the planet.
+CE: Sir, Burj Dubai is the tallest man-made structure on the planet.
 How was the experience of designing the Burj?

 Bill Baker: Designing the Burj Dubai was an evolving experience.
 The project started out as a competition to design the world’s tallest building, and while it was initially planned to be just a bit taller than Taipei 101, it significantly grew from there.
-As engineers, it was fairly exciting to achieve things beyond what we initially thought were possible.
+As engineers, it was fairly exciting to achieve things beyond what we initially thought was possible.

 CE: Every construction of this scale is faced with unique challenges.
 How did you go about solving the biggest challenge you faced while designing the Burj?

 Bill Baker: There was no “one” biggest challenge.
 The project itself was a series of challenges.
 Our first efforts were dedicated to understanding the wind and how the building reacted to it.